 - Cropping your CNN input with Cropping layers in Keras.

-- How to use Upsampling in Keras?
-A practical example.
+- How to use padding with Keras?

 - Max Pooling, Average Pooling, Global Max Pooling, Global Average Pooling – Examples in Keras.